CeniusM/NewSharp/README.md

 # NewSharp
 The NS scripting languages contains the following tools

-- Push(value): pushes the value of x onto the stack
-- Plus():pops the last two values from the stack, adds them together, and pushes the result onto the stack
-- Mul(): multiplies the two top stack numbers
-- Div(): divide the two top stack numbers
-- Minus(): pops the last two values from the stack, subtracts the second popped value from the first, and pushes the result onto the stack
+- Plus(var1, var2): returns var1 + var2
+- Mul(var1, var2): returns var1 * var2
+- Minus(var1, var2): returns var1 - var2
+- Div(var1, var2): returns var1 / var2
-- Print(x): prints an argument
+- Print(var1): prints the input number
+- PrintLine(var1): prints the input number and a new line
-- PrintText("This text will be printed"): prints the text inside the ""
+- PrintText("This text will be printed"): prints the text you put in the "", does not create a new line
+- PrintTextLine("This text will be printed"): prints the text you put in the "", and creates a new line
+- NewLine(): prints new line
 - Clear(): clears the terminal
-- Sleep(x): sleep for the given amount on ms
+- Sleep(x): sleeps for x amount of milliseconds
-- StackCount(): Returns the Stack elements count
-- def(varName); Used to define a varible that can be used later (init to 0)
+- def(varName): defines a varible
-- Set(varName, value): sets the value of the variable
+- Set(varName, value): sets a varible
+- varnName = value: sets a varible
-- Get(varName): returns the value of the variable or just use the varible name
+- Get(varName): returns a varible value
-- varName: returns the value of the variable
+- varName: returns a varible value
 - undef(varName): undefines the varible
-- StartTimer(): Start/Restarts the build in stopwatch
+- StartTimer(): starts/restarts an internal timer
-- StopTimer(): Stops the build in stopwatch and pushes the time in miliseconds on top of the stack
+- StopTimer(): returns the time since start and stops the watch, if the timer was not started, it returns -1
-- Rand(low, heigh): Returns a value random number [low, heigh]
+- Rand(low, heigh): random number [low, heigh]
-- ReadKey(): returns the next client key input
+- ReadKey(): returns a client key input
+- Array1(var1): returns the value of a global array with var1 as index, the array is a MB with of bytes, Length of 262144
+- Array1(var1, var2): sets the value of the global array with var1 as index and var2 as the value, the array is a MB with of bytes, Length of 262144
+- SetCursor(var1, var2): set cursor at given coord (var1:x, var2:y)
+- MoveCursor(var1, var2): move the cursor (var1:x, var2:y) from original coord

 The interpreter also has the ability to skip the rest of a line at ("//", "#" and ";"), which are treated as comments.